restimel/vue3-tutorial/docs/errors.md

  * `'nextAction'`: When trying to get the element where listener should be added to go to next step.
  * `'focus'`: When trying to get the element to set focus on.
+ * `'scroll'`: When trying to get the element to scroll to.
  * `'skipStep'`: When trying to check if the step should be skipped.